How to calculate food cost percentage for your restaurant

 • When you throw away a product, make a note of the reason so that you can tackle the problem in the future.

-Food costs hold no secrets for you!
-If the profitability of your establishment is a subject that interests you, don't miss our latest e-book: how artificial intelligence can boost restaurant revenues 👇
+Food costs percentage hold no secrets for you!
+Interested in profitability?
+Don't miss out on our latest e-book: "how artificial intelligence can boost restaurant revenues" 👇

 We double our efforts to satisfy you